Workplace bullying and harassment

 The Department of Education and Training respond to apprentice and trainee complaints about:

-- workplace harassment (not sexual harassment)
+- workplace bullying (not sexual harassment)

 - issues that occur in training situations (e.g. while you are doing a traineeship or apprenticeship in Queensland).